sails-simulator/sailsd/README.md

   - `/api/boats`

+    The list of boats.

     - `GET`: List all current boats.

     - `POST`: Launch a new boat.

   - `/api/boats/{name}`

+    Data about a certain named boat.

     - `GET`: Show the current information about that boat.